 Tips for Packing Your Travel Shoes

-So hopefully you now have a good idea of which shoes you want to take!
-Next step is efficiently packing your footwear and making sure your shoes are protected in your luggage.
-Here are some tips for packing your shoes for travel.
+Hopefully, you now have a good idea of which shoes you want to take.
+The next step is packing your footwear efficiently and making sure your shoes are protected in your luggage.
+Here are our tips for packing your shoes for travel.

 How Many Shoes Should I Pack for Travel?

-I would try to choose only two pairs of shoes to take on your trip if you can.
-That means one on your feet and one in your luggage.
+I would try to choose only two pairs of shoes to take on your trip if you can: one on your feet and one in your luggage.
 Shoes are heavy and take up a lot of space, so the fewer pairs you need to pack, the better.

-If you have a versatile travel shoe, you can probably get away with just wearing one pair of shoes throughout your trip.
-This is great for space-saving and means you don’t actually have to pack any shoes as you just need the ones on your feet.
+If you have a versatile travel shoe, you can probably get away with wearing one pair throughout the trip.
+This saves space and means you don’t actually have to pack any shoes; you just need the ones on your feet.

-However, there are a few reasons you may want to consider packing an extra pair.
+There are a few reasons you may want to consider packing an extra pair, though.

-- First, if you are going away for more than a couple days, you might want to have a back-up pair of shoes available in case of a broken strap, damaged sole, or drenched pair of sneakers.
-I was recently on a trip in Scotland where I had the instep strap on a pair of mary janes snap in half, making them unwearable.
-Luckily I also had a pair of hiking boots with me that I could wear for the rest of the trip.
+First, if you are going away for more than a couple of days, you may want a backup pair in case of a broken strap, damaged sole, or drenched sneakers.
+I was on a trip in Scotland a few years ago when the instep strap on a pair of mary janes snapped in half, making them unwearable.
+Luckily I also had a pair of hiking boots with me, which I wore for the rest of the trip.

-- Second, lots of walking, activities, and sightseeing can lead to unforeseen rubbing, blisters, and foot pain.
-Having another pair of shoes in your bag, even if it is a pair of supportive flip-flops gives you an option to give your foot a break.
+Second, lots of walking, activities, and sightseeing can lead to unforeseen rubbing, blisters, and foot pain.
+Having another pair of shoes in your bag, even if it is a pair of supportive sandals, gives you an option to give your foot a break.

-- Finally, if you are going on a longer trip (a few weeks or more), it is good for your foot health to wear different footwear over time.
+Finally, if you are going on a longer trip of a few weeks or more, it is good for your foot health to wear different footwear over time.
 This can lead to fewer foot issues and less foot fatigue.
-So you may want to pack a second pair and rotate them over your trip.
+You may want to pack a second pair and rotate them over your trip.

 Try not to pack shoes that serve duplicate purposes.
-You don’t necessarily need to pack a pair of flip flops on your beach holiday if you are already bringing some comfortable walking sandals – the sandals can probably also work fine on the beach or at the pool.
+You don’t necessarily need flip-flops on your beach holiday if you are already bringing comfortable walking sandals; the sandals can usually do both jobs.

 Preparing Shoes for Travel